Mate Sound the Pump...

 Hand-painted plaques

-Two superb hand-painted plaques with gilt and black borders.
+Above are two superb hand-painted plaques with copper and black borders.
 Inner border of acorns and leaves.
 Dated 1840.

 Back to top